 Be sure to take advantage of it and make sure participants are empowered to make real, impactful changes to the brand.
 This comprises of two key elements: the first is designing management structures that are favourable to research and incorporate research into core business objectives and targets.
 The second is ensuring there are feedback structures in place that show customers how their opinions are making real, impactful changes to the business.
-This can be achieved through the research home page, or with ourNewsMRtool.

 This tool encourages participants to work towards common goals by providing the latest information on research tasks and progress, in addition to aiding motivation and engagement by keeping participants up to date on the effect research is having within the organisation and new incentives.